Jyok1m/cnn-image-project/README.md

 # Project I | Deep Learning: Image Classification with CNN

+## Bootstrap

+1. Download the dataset by running the 1st cell.
+2. Install python-dotenv module.
+3. Create .env file.
+4. Link your newly downloaded folder path to a variable called : DATASET_URI

 ## Task Description

 We will build a Convolutional Neural Network (CNN) model to classify images from a given dataset into predefined categories/classes.